 The video below shows you how everything works once your WordPress site has been expertly configured …

-WordPress Traffic Automation Blueprint – Traffic Generation Plugins
+WordPress Traffic Automation System – Traffic Generation Plugins

-Let’s take a brief look at some examples of traffic-generation plugins that can help to:
+Let’s take a quick look at some examples of traffic-generation plugins that can help to:

-- Post content to social sites and social bookmarking sites
+- Distribute content automatically to social media sites and social bookmarking sites

-- Distribute content automatically to other web properties via RSS
+- Syndicate content automatically via RSS to other websites

-You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, GooglePlus, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, LinkedIn, GooglePlus and more as soon as you publish new content using a plugin like JetPack.

 Download URL: https://wordpress.org/plugins/jetpack

-Jetpack is a free WordPress plugin with many great functions.
+Jetpack is a free WordPress plugin with loads of great functions.

-After Jetpack has been installed, connect the plugin to your WordPress.com account (set up in Part Three.) …
+After installing Jetpack, you will need to connect the plugin to your WordPress.com account …

 (Jetpack – Publicize)